 We collaborate with various overseas schools and institutions to provide overseas study tours to students where we are the operator who set the price.
-We organize tours for students to attend classes abroad, in preschools, elementary schools and middle schools, primarily in the United States and Canada.
-These relationships help us offer more diverse products, and charge a premium for the products we offer with other overseas education service providers.
-These relationships also help us enhance our brand and reputation and provide exposure to international educational best practices and methods.
+Before 2020, we organized tours for students to attend classes abroad, in preschools, elementary schools and middle schools, primarily in the United States and Canada.
+These relationships helped us offer more diverse products, and charge a premium for the products we offer with other overseas education service providers.
+These relationships also helped us enhance our brand and reputation and provide exposure to international educational best practices and methods.

+We did not provide overseas study tours in 2020 due to the travel restrictions imposed by the United States, Canada, China and other countries during the COVID-19 pandemic.
+We plan to continue to offer overseas study tours when such travel restrictions are removed.
 If our relationships with any of these overseas education service providers deteriorate or are otherwise damaged or terminated, or if the benefits we derive from these relationships diminishes, whether as a result of our own actions or the actions of others, including our competitors, or of regulatory authorities or other entities beyond our control, our business, prospects, financial condition and results of operations could be adversely affected.